AtticusPhu/RUDPTransfer/README.md

+Copyright (c) 2026 AtticusPhu.
+All rights reserved.

+This repository is published for demonstration, academic, and review purposes only.
+No permission is granted to copy, modify, distribute, sublicense, or use this code commercially without written permission from the author.

 # RUDPTransfer Kivy + NSIS Windows Folder Build

 This package is a Windows-oriented Kivy GUI version of the RUDP file-transfer tool.